sanjaykumar0324/final-assignment/README.md

 # Final Assignment

 ## Description
-This application provides a help center and blog platform.
+This application provides a help center and blog page.
 It fetches FAQ data from a local JSON file and renders it on the screen.
 The application features blog categories and allows users to explore various blog posts.
 State management for blogs is handled using Redux slices to maintain state across different pages.

 ## Table of Contents
 - [Installation](#installation)